asi-uniovi/lloovia/README.md

     │   ├── external       <- Unused ?
     │   ├── interim        <- Pickle files with intermediate results
-    │   ├── processed      <- Processed wikipedia traces, prices of providers, etc │   └── raw            <- Synthetic traces, wikipedia raw traces, VM types and prices as reported by cloud providers │
+    │   ├── processed      <- Processed wikipedia traces, prices of providers, etc │   ├── paper          <- Processed data used in the paper (for replication) │   └── raw            <- To download raw data
+    │
     ├── docs               <- Developer's documentation of Lloovia modules │